-Presently in use in six countries, the unique design of the CANDU nuclear reactor offers a broad versatility with the nature to the nuclear fuel that can be used with advantage.
-In addition to the natural uranium dioxide fuel for which the CANDU has been originally designed, alternate fuels have been used or are considered, such as thorium-based oxide mixtures, plutonium-containing MOX fuels, low enriched uranium (LEU) fuels, and Pressurised Water Reactor (PWR) spent fuels.
+The CANDU nuclear reactor, thanks to its unique design, offers a broad versatility with the nature to the nuclear fuel that can be used with advantage.
+In addition to the natural uranium dioxide fuel for which the CANDU has been originally designed, alternate fuels have been used or are considered, such as thorium-based oxide mixtures, plutoniumcontaining MOX fuels, low enriched uranium (LEU) fuels, and Pressurised Water Reactor (PWR) spent fuels.
 More recently, a new initiative under study proposes the "burning" in a CANDU reactor of plutonium from discarded nuclear warheads as part of the bilateral disposal of plutonium from existing nuclear weapon's arsenals in Russia and the United States.
-The design of the CANDU reactor is such that the use of these alternate fuels is possible without major modifications to the present design of the reactor.
+The CANDU reactor design is such that the use of these alternate fuels is possible without major modifications to the present design of the reactor.

 Refuelling of the CANDU reactor is conducted on-power using a pair of refuelling machines connected to opposite ends of the reactor core.
-Each one of the channels of the reactor is refuelled in turn, an operation in which all or part of the twelve (or thirteen) fuel bundles is replaced with fresh fuel bundles, with current practice for natural uranium CANDU reactors being eight bundles (1,2).
-For advanced fuels with higher fissile content, lower bundle shifts may be necessary to reduce power peaking, resulting in skewed flux profiles and thermal efficiency reductions, problems that may be addressed by the means of adjuster rod relocation and alternate (checkerboard) bundle shift schemes (3,4).
-The fuel management problem then consists in determining the order by which the channels are to be refuelled, the time of the refuelling, and the number of fuel bundles to be replaced with fresh fuel bundles at a given refuelling operation (axial Since the refuelling is carried out on-power and is a quasimode of refuelling). continuous process, an equilibrium state is eventually reached, characterized by a constant refuelling frequency and constant discharge fuel burnup (5).
-For a natural uranium-fuelled CANDU reactor, this equilibrium is reached after nearly a year of continuous operation after initial reactor start-up.
+Each one of the channels of the reactor is refuelled in turn, an operation in which all or part of the twelve (or thirteen) fuel bundles is replaced with fresh fuel bundles, with current practice for natural uranium CANDU reactors being eight bundles (1, 2).
+For advanced fuels with higher fissile content, lower bundle shifts may be necessary to reduce power peaking, resulting in skewed flux profiles and thermal efficiency reductions, problems that may be addressed by the means of adjuster rod relocation and alternate (checkerboard) bundle shift schemes (3, 4).
+The fuel management problem then consists in determining the order by which the channels are to be refuelled, the time of the refuelling, and the number of fuel bundles to be replaced with fresh fuel bundles at a given refuelling operation (axial mode of refuelling).
+Since the refuelling is carried out on-power and is a quasi-continuous process, an equilibrium state is eventually reached, characterized by a constant refuelling frequency and constant discharge fuel burnup (5).
+For a natural uranium-fuelled CANDU reactor, this equilibrium is reached after nearly a year of continuous operation after initial reactor startup.
 This work focuses on this initial operation period called "Approach to Refuelling Equilibrium" and characterized by two distinct phases: first, a transient period during which the reactor excess reactivity is such that no refuelling is required to maintain criticality, and second, a period during which refuelling is initiated and maintained at a decreasing rate until equilibrium is attained.